Bargkoppelweg industrial and commercial area

 I.S.T.
 Molchtechnik GmbH

-The I.S.T.
-Molchtechnik GmbH is based on a simple principle: A fitting body, the pig, is driven by a propellant and pushes the contents of a pipe out.
+I.S.T.
+Molchtechnik GmbH is based on a simple principle: a fitting body, the pig, is driven by a propellant and pushes the contents of a pipe out.
 This technology is suitable for numerous applications, such as conveying, filling, mixing and separating media, while at the same time cleaning the pipework.
 At its plant on Bargkoppelweg, I.S.T. develops these versatile systems for the chemical, food, lubricating oil and paint industries.
 I.S.T. has been operating in Hamburg since the 1970s and has developed into a leading company in pigging technology, holding more than 40 patents.
 The company designs and manufactures pigging fittings and distribution technology, and is characterised by its flexibility and ability to turn individual customer requirements into customised solutions.
-I.S.T.'s systems contribute to the economical and environmentally friendly utilisation of industrial plants worldwide and benefit from a global sales and service network.
-Thanks to continuous research and development, I.S.T. remains a technological leader and sets global standards in efficient pipe cleaning and process optimisation.
+I.S.T.'s systems contribute to the economical and eco-friendly utilisation of industrial plants worldwide and benefit from a global sales and service network.
+Thanks to continuous R&D efforts, I.S.T. remains a technological leader and sets global standards in efficient pipe cleaning and process optimisation.

 DELACAMP AG company building in Hamburg